alphagov/government-service-design-manual/agile/runningretrospectives.md

 ### 00:00 to 00:05 (5 mins) Setting the scene

 Explaining the scope, and if necessary, purpose.
-If the team don't know each other and/or are shy, you could include a <a href="http://retrospectivewiki.org/index.php?title=Check-in_Ideas" target="_blank">check in</a>.
+If the team don't know each other and/or are shy, you could include brief introductions.

 ### 00:05 to 00:10 (5 mins) Actions from the previous retrospective